Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Resource is a charming, unpackaged, low waste bulk food store.
 They have an in house and fully plant based cafe too.
 So, you can bring your jars and containers, fill up on your essentials and then sit down to some delicious vegan sweets and snacks.

 Pedrick’s Zero Waste Shop, Caterham

-Pedrick's works closely with local suppliers to make sure that, wherever possible, they stock produce from within a 30 mile radius of their store.
-This beautiful shop even has their own ‘Pedrick’s app’!
+Pedrick's works closely with local suppliers to make sure that, wherever possible, they stock produce from within a 30-mile radius of their store.
+This beautiful shop even has its own ‘Pedrick’s app’!
 You can use it to scan the QR code of a product to see its supplier and more detailed information on it.